Goshen Scout Reservation: Camp Post

 Camp Post is the central administration area, home to several intercamp programs such as Project COPE, which includes a climbing tower and ropes course.
 It is also home to many administrative staff, including the reservation director and camping specialist.
+Camp Post is named for Marjorie Merriweather Post.

 Family Camp

 Family Camp is a now unused camp which can be used upon request by individuals and groups.
 It is located almost directly across from Camp Ross waterfront and functions as the Camp Baird Waterfront as well as the Lenhok'sin Caving Outpost during the summer.